Ver página en: Español

-The cheapest way to get from the airport to Cancun and vice versa is to take the ADO bus.
+One of the cheapest ways to get from the airport to Cancun and vice versa is to take the ADO bus.
 They depart from outside the terminals and run from 8:20 am to 12:30 am.
 The ride takes about 30 – 45 minutes, it costs less than $5 USD each way, and buses leave/arrive to the bus terminal in downtown Cancun.

 3. Choose a Budget-Friendly Hotel

 The cheapest hotels in Cancun are located close to the bus terminal in downtown Cancun.
 Around Parque Las Palapas you can find some affordable accommodation as well.
 In general, Ciudad Cancun is much cheaper than the Hotel Zone.
 The down side is that you won’t be close to the beach; but, on the other hand, getting there is easy and cheap.

 Also, as mentioned above, most hotels offer discounts during low season (April – June, and September – November).
 And if you are staying for a few nights, it’s always worth to ask for a better rate.
 Finally, sometimes you can find some great value options if you book a flight & hotel package.

 Some of the best-rated budget accommodation in Cancun include Mezcal Hostel, with its numerous activities and excursions and Nader Hotel & Suites, which is great for families.
 However, if you prefer to stay in the Hotel Zone, the recently renovated Selina Cancun Laguna is one of the best budget options you’ll find.

 To travel from Ciudad Cancun to the Hotel Zone, buses are by far the cheapest way to get around.
 You just need to take any bus with a ‘Hoteles’ or ‘Zona Hotelera’ sign on its windshield.
 Fares can be as low as $1 USD, and most drivers are friendly and helpful with travelers.